 Testing & Assessment

-- To what degree are the individual items on the five ELIPT tests (i.e., the Academic Listening, Dictation, Gap-Filling, Reading Comprehension, & Writing Sample tests) effective in terms of item difficulty and discrimination, and how reliable and valid are the current scores?
-Also, how should these ELIPT tests be revised and updated to make them more effective and efficient, and how reliable and valid are the scores on the revised tests in terms of ELI placement decisions being made with them?
+- To what degree are the individual items on the four ELIPT tests (i.e., the Academic Listening, Dictation, Reading Comprehension, & Writing Sample tests) effective in terms of item difficulty and discrimination, and how reliable and valid are the current scores?

-- Research on portfolio assessment
+- Portfolio assessment

-- Research on students’ self-assessment
+- Students’ self-assessment

-- Research on other forms of in-class assessment
+- Other forms of in-class assessment

 Administration